wikipedia

 When to use it

-Use it before choosing a size or starting a garment, especially when fit and finished measurements matter.
+Use it before choosing a size or starting a garment.

 What to check

-Check stitch gauge, row gauge, washed measurements and whether changing needle size is needed.
+Check stitch gauge, row gauge, washed measurements and whether needle size needs adjustment.